 Carrier again misses the point with this one.
 He notes that “neither Luke nor Matthew knows of any such connection: neither one says they had any information (much less this information) from this Joanna.”
 But that is the whole point.
 Luke illuminates how Matthew and the other disciples could come to know what Herod Antipas was saying to his servants behind closed doors (and also why Herod would be speaking to his servants concerning Jesus), something which otherwise is unexplained.

-Furthermore, contrary to Carrier’s assertion, Luke does in fact tell us explicitly that the disciples received information from Joanna.
+Furthermore, contrary to Carrier’s assertion, Luke does in fact tell us explicitly that the disciples received information (though not this information) from Joanna.
 In Luke 24:10, we are told, “Now it was Mary Magdalene, Joanna, Mary the mother of James, and the other women with them who told this to the apostles,” [emphasis added].

 Moreover, I would agree with Dr. Richard Bauckham that there is evidence internal to the gospels that the women did serve in the capacity of eyewitness informants (see his book Jesus and the Eyewitnesses).
 On page 48, he writes,